langchain-ai/langsmith-fetch/README.md

 CLI for fetching and displaying LangSmith data with LLM friendly formatting:

+- Fetch recent threads from a project and save to files
 - Fetch LangGraph thread messages by thread_id
 - Fetch individual trace messages by trace ID
 - Multiple output formats: raw JSON, pretty JSON, or human-readable